Blaze-Stars/Image-Filter-Application/README.md

 | Edge | -e |
 | Sepia | -s |

-To Use any of the Filters :
+To use any of the filters :
 ```shell
 ./filter -g img-db/<pickAnyImage> <YourOutputFileName>.bmp
 ```